 Pull Forward.
-When backing a trailer, make pullups to re-position your vehicle as needed.
+When backing a trailer, make pull-ups to reposition your vehicle as needed.

-- 1. What two things are important to prevent rollover? - When you turn suddenly while pulling doubles, which trailer is most likely to turn over? - 3.
+- 1. What two things are important to prevent rollover? - 2.
+When you turn suddenly while pulling doubles, which trailer is most likely to turn over? - 3.
 Why should you not use the trailer hand brake to straighten out a jackknifing trailer? - 4.
-What is off-tracking? - 5.
+What is offtracking? - 5.
 When you back a trailer, you should position your vehicle so you can back in a curved path to the driver's side.
 True or False? - 6.
 What type of trailers can get stuck on railroad-highway crossings?

 These questions may be on your test.
-If you can't answer them all, re-read subsection 6.1.
+If you are unable to answer them all, re-read subsection 6.1.

-6.2 - Combination Vehicle Air Brakes
+6.2 Combination Vehicle Air Brakes

-You should study Section 5: Air Brakes before reading this.
-In combination vehicles the braking system has parts to control the trailer brakes, in addition to the parts described in Section 5.
+You should study "Section 5: Air Brakes" before reading this section.
+In combination vehicles, the braking system has parts to control the trailer brakes, in addition to the parts described in Section 5.
 These parts are described below.

-6.2.1 - Trailer Hand Valve
+6.2.1 TRAILER HAND VALVE

 The trailer hand valve (also called the trolley valve or Johnson bar) works the trailer brakes.
 The trailer hand valve should be used only to test the trailer brakes.
-Do not use it in driving because of the danger of making the trailer skid.
-The foot brake sends air to all of the brakes on the vehicle (including the trailer(s)).
+Do not use it while driving because of the danger of making the trailer skid.
+The foot brake sends air to all of the brakes on the vehicle-including the trailer(s).
 There is much less danger of causing a skid or jackknife when using just the foot brake.

-Never use the hand valve for parking because all the air might leak out unlocking the brakes (in trailers that don't have spring brakes).
+Never use the hand valve for parking because all the air might leak out, unlocking the brakes (in trailers that don't have spring brakes).
 Always use the parking brakes when parking.
 If the trailer does not have spring brakes, use wheel chocks to keep the trailer from moving.

-6.2.2 - Tractor Protection Valve
+6.2.2 TRACTOR PROTECTION VALVE